 - 1. The Dean should work with the Department Head to select the self-study team.
-Team members will write and compile the self-study report and participate in the site visit. - 2.
-Once the Department Head has identified an external reviewer, the Dean must give initial approval and send that to the Provost, who gives final approval. - 3.
-The Dean (and OPEIR) will review the draft of the self-study report and suggest any changes that could be made to enhance the clarity, professionalism, and appearance of the document. - 4.
-During the external reviewer site visit, the Dean will meet one-on-one with the reviewer. - 5.
-The Dean is expected to attend the external reviewer exit interview at the conclusion of the reviewer's site visit.
+Team members will write and compile the self-study report and participate in the virtual visit. - 2.
+Once the Department Head has identified an external reviewer, the Dean must give initial approval before sending to OAA. - 3.
+OAA and the Dean will review the draft of the self-study report and suggest any changes that could be made to enhance the clarity, professionalism, and appearance of the document. - 4.
+During the external reviewer virtual visit, the Dean will meet one-on-one with the reviewer. - 5.
+The Dean is expected to attend the external reviewer exit interview at the conclusion of the reviewer's virtual visit.